Traffic signal light using Javascript

 Conclusion

 Here you have seen how to create a Traffic signal light application using Javascript.
-We used setTimeout() and setInterval() method to develop it.
+We used the setTimeout() and setInterval() methods to develop it.

-setTimeout() method basically we used for specific time delay and setInterval() method used to make a timer.
+setTimeout() method is used for specific time delays and the setInterval() method is used to make a timer.

 The CSS property called opacity has been used here to switch all three colors on and off.